 Susi appeared regularly on London's West End stage in the National Theatre’s smash-hit production of War Horse and has worked with BAFTA-winning composer Jocelyn Pook, the Mahogany Opera Group and as musical director for Limbik Theatre.

 Susi grew up in Hemel Hempstead, attended the Purcell School of Music and after graduating from the Royal Academy of Music continued her studies in Istanbul and at the Plovdiv Academy of Music in Bulgaria.

-She is a regular faculty member at Klezfest London and Yiddish Summer Weimar, amongst other international klezmer festivals.
+She is Head of Faculty at Klezfest London and has taught at Yiddish Summer Weimar, Yiddish New York and Klezkanada, amongst other international klezmer festivals.